briankoser/sfc-listeners-guide/episodes/0264-indiana-jones-and-the-theology-of-the-holy-grail.md

 <div class="quote">
   {% timeLink podcast_file_url, '34:04' %}
   <span class="quote-context is-size-6">T.S.
-Eliot's {% workTitle "The Waste Land" %}</span>
+Eliot's {% work "The Waste Land" %}</span>
-  <q class="ben">If you have not read {% workTitle "The Waste Land" %}, that is one of my favorite literary works of all time, and I highly recommend it.
-We could do an episode on {% workTitle "The Waste Land" %} some time.</q>
+  <q class="ben">If you have not read {% work "The Waste Land" %}, that is one of my favorite literary works of all time, and I highly recommend it.
+We could do an episode on {% work "The Waste Land" %} some time.</q>
   <q class="matt">Should I read it?</q>
   <q class="ben">Yeah, it's like 10 pages.</q>
   <q class="matt">Mmm.
 That's a little much.</q>